Chamberlains Lure is a bully imitation ideal for night fishing Lake Ellesmere’s tributary streams

-Chamberlain’s Lure is another of the Canterbury lures popular with anglers fishing the lower Selwyn River and Lake Ellesmere back in the halcyon days of that fishery prior to 1950 before its rapid decline into what is now a shadow of its former self.
+Chamberlains trout lure is another of the Canterbury lures popular with anglers fishing the lower Selwyn River and Lake Ellesmere back in the halcyon days of that fishery prior to 1950 before its rapid decline into what is now a shadow of its former self.
 A.P.
 Chamberlain lived at Lakeside near the shore of Lake Ellesmere.
+A bully imitation was once popular with anglers night fishing the Selwyn River, Hart’s Creek, LII and Halswell Rivers that flow into Lake Ellesmere.

 Many of these old ties are no longer available commercially.
 One of the reasons the home fly-tier is at an advantage.
 I have used jungle cock eye feathers on the flanks of my Chamberlain’s Lure.
 Though it makes for a handsome fly such an addition would have been unlikely on most lures because such feathers were very expensive in those days.
 However, they certainly were used at that time by those who could afford such imported luxuries.